Algarve-Tourist.com

 Tavira

-When tourists imagine the quintessential Portuguese town they are thinking about Tavira.
+When tourists imagine the quintessential Portuguese town, they will be thinking about somewhere like Tavira.

-This delightful town straddles the Gilão river, and boasts over thirty churches, a castle, and cobbled streets lined with traditional tiled houses.
-There is no prettier town in the Algarve than Tavira, and being located in the much quieter eastern Algarve, it still retains its authentic Portuguese atmosphere.
+This delightful town straddles the Gilão River and boasts over thirty churches, a castle, and cobbled streets lined with traditional tiled houses.
+There is no prettier town in the Algarve than Tavira, and being located in the much quieter eastern Algarve, it retains its authentic Portuguese atmosphere.

-Along with being the finest town in the Algarve, Tavira is also close to pristine beaches, which situated along the seaward side of the Ilha de Tavira.
+As well as being the finest town in the Algarve, Tavira is also close to pristine beaches.
+These lie along the seaward side of the Ilha de Tavira and are reached by a ferry.

 Top 10 Algarve